 10. What other services do you provide in your midwifery practice?

-In addition to pregnancy, birth, and post partum care, my midwifery services include gynecological, contraceptive, and annual well women care starting at the teenage years and spanning through the menopausal years. we do VBAC (vaginal birth after cesarean) and conscious conception counseling.
-I also offer Holistic Birth Counseling sessions to help women reframe a past medical or birth experience that has left them feeling disempowered or disconnected from their baby.
+In addition to pregnancy, birth, and post partum care, my midwifery services include gynecological, contraceptive, and annual well women care starting at the teenage years and spanning through the menopausal years.
+We do VBAC (vaginal birth after cesarean) and conscious conception counseling (preconception.)
+We also offer Holistic Birth Counseling sessions to help women reframe a past medical or birth experience that has left them feeling disempowered or disconnected from their baby.
 Counseling also helps women who have fears about pregnancy, labor, birth, or mothering.
 Unresolved fears will resurface and birth counseling is an important and constructive way to clear them.

 11. How do you feel about Birth Doulas?

 I love Doulas!
-We have a list of those we recommend, and if you have a doula you love, she can come with you to your prenatal visit so we can meet, or meet virtually.
+We have a list of those we recommend, and if you have a doula you love, she can come with you to your prenatal visit so we can meet in person, or virtually.
 Certification is required.

 12. Who can I speak to regarding health insurance?

-If you have any inquires related to billing matters please email Risa at and she will refer you to her billing manager.
+If you have any inquires related to billing matters please email Lissette at MidwiferyAtLenoxHill@northwell.edu.